queenofdowntime/queenofdowntime.github.io/about.md

 ---

-I like reading and cooking and diy and tattoos and martial arts and trekking (not the kind of trekking where you dress up and maybe nimoy is there, but the kind of trekking where it is just you in a remote mountain range with a tent and 2 weeks of rations).
+I like reading and cooking and diy and tattoos and martial arts and trekking (not the kind of trekking where you dress up and maybe Nimoy is there, but the kind of trekking where it is just you in a remote mountain range with a tent and 2 weeks of rations).
 On my days off I will either aim to read and finish a book or I will look for something in my home which needs the sort of fixing that can only